-On May 9, 2014 the Company granted options for the purchase of 25,000 shares of common stock to employees.
-These options are fully vested and have an exercise period of ten years and an exercise price of \$4.85 per share.
-The Company valued the stock options using the Black-Scholes option valuation model and the fair value of the award was \$55,000.
-The fair value of the common stock as of the grant date was \$4.85 per share.
+During the three months ended June 30, 2014, the Company granted options for the purchase of 135,000 shares of common stock to employees of the Company.
+These options are one hundred percent vested or vest pro-rata over 48 months and have a life of ten years and an exercise price that ranged from \$4.85 to \$5.20 per share.
+The Company valued the stock options using the Black-Scholes option valuation model and the fair value of the awards was \$316,000.
+The fair value of the common stock as of the grant date was determined to range from \$4.85 to \$5.20 per share.

-On July 3, 2014 the Company granted options for the purchase of 75,000 shares of common stock to an employee.
-These options vest pro-rata over 48 months and have a life of ten years and an exercise price of \$3.79 per share.
+During the three months ended September 30, 2014, the Company granted options for the purchase of 75,000 shares of common stock to an employee.
+These options vest prorata over 48 months and have a life of ten years and an exercise price of \$3.79 per share.
 The Company valued the stock options using the Black-Scholes option valuation model and the fair value of the award was \$128,000.
 The fair value of the common stock as of the grant date was \$3.79 per share.

-On October 30, 2014 the Company granted options for the purchase of 82,500 shares of common stock to employees.
-These options vest pro-rata over 48 months and have a life of ten years and an exercise price of \$2.97 per share.
-The Company valued the stock options using the Black-Scholes option valuation model and the fair value of the award was \$107,000.
+During the three months ended December 31, 2014, the Company granted options for the purchase of 347,500 shares of common stock to employees, consultants and independent directors of the Company.
+These options vest pro-rate over 48 months, have a life of ten years and an exercise price of \$2.97 per share.
+The Company valued the stock options using the Black-Scholes option valuation model and the fair value of the awards was \$449,000.
 The fair value of the common stock as of the grant date was \$2.97 per share.